 Social distancing and the workplace

 South Africans have been urged to practice social distancing, which includes prohibiting gatherings of over 100 people.
-While major cities worldwide are completely shutting down schools and business in an attempt to slow the spread of the virus, South Africa has not implemented such measures (yet) but businesses themselves may find it necessary to temporarily close their doors and work remotely.
+While major cities worldwide are completely shutting down schools and businesses in an attempt to slow the spread of the virus, South Africa has not implemented such measures (yet) but businesses themselves may find it necessary to temporarily close their doors and work remotely.

-However, and depending on the nature of your business this may pose difficulties in terms of communication, administration and logistics, especially if the power grid continues to experience load-shedding.
+However, and depending on the nature of your business this may pose difficulties in terms of communication, administration, and logistics, especially if the power grid continues to experience load-shedding.
 The Department of Employment and Labour has recommended that a task team be established by companies who choose to work remotely for answering workers’ concerns and internet-based communications.
-Zinia Ltd is fully prepared to assist in this regard with custom-prepared packages to suit all business as well as set up the following products:
+Zinia Ltd is fully prepared to assist in this regard with custom-prepared packages to suit all businesses as well as set up the following products:

 Providing employees with an internet line almost immediately: the Zinia LTE device provides affordable, high-speed internet over the mobile network for employees who do not have internet at home and can be set up within a few hours;

-Remote security and productivity monitoring of employees: Security and control is critical.
+Remote security and productivity monitoring of employees: Security and control are critical.
 Zinia provides applications to securely manage what employees use the internet for and enforce company policies.
 Zinia also provides ways in which to measure and report on employee productivity based on employees’ use of Microsoft applications as well as means to measure trends and ensure performance isn’t affected by remote work.

 Companies must adapt to the effects of COVID-19 in a collaborative and proactive manner.
 Both Zinia and Andre Pienaar and Associates are fully equipped and suited to assist companies to seamlessly continue with their business operations, even in such difficult times.

-For legal assistance and advise with respect to the consequences of COVID on the workplace, please feel free to contact Andre Pienaar of Andre Pienaar and Associates at [email protected] and for assistance with remote work, please contact Zinia’s Work From Home Team on [email protected].
+For legal assistance and advice with respect to the consequences of COVID on the workplace, please feel free to contact Andre Pienaar of Andre Pienaar and Associates at [email protected] and for assistance with remote work, please contact Zinia’s Work From Home Team on [email protected].